'Bigil' may please Vijay fans, but fails as a sports drama, dedicated to women

 Bigil

 Sports dramas have the ability to leave a lasting impression on viewers.
-The sweat and pain of the underdog, the disappointments, the near-impossible task of reaching the final, and the inevitable pep talk moments before the final battle, the final victory, the jubilation, it is hard not to cheer for a well-made sports drama.
+The sweat and pain of the underdog, the disappointments, the near-impossible task of reaching the final, and the inevitable pep talk moments before the final battle, the final victory, cheers of the crowds, the jubilation, it is hard not to cheer for a well-made sports drama.

 Bigil is a female oriented sports movie, dedicated to all women!

 Bigil is also a festival movie.
-It ticks all the boxes of a festival movie.
+It ticks all the columns of a festival movie.
 Bigil begins with the hero saving the day for a few college students who are protesting against the demolition of their college.
-He then breaks into a song-and-dance routine and breaks the fourth wall to wish his fans a happy Deepavali.
+He then breaks into a song and dance routine and breaks the fourth wall to wish his fans a happy Deepawali.

 The movie then moves on to the love interest of the hero and a few scenes that are intended to be funny.